Bypolls to panchayats in J&K postponed due to security reasons: CEO

 The bypolls to panchayats scheduled from March 5 in Jammu and Kashmir has been postponed due to security reasons, J&K Chief Electoral Officer (CEO) Shailendra Kumar said on Tuesday.
 By-election to over 12,500 panchayat seats in Jammu and Kashmir was scheduled to be held in eight phases from March 5.

-"The bypolls to panchayats has been postponed for three weeks due to security reasons," Kumar told PTI.
+"The bypolls to panchayats has been postponed for three weeks due to security reasons," Kumar told PTI tonight.
 He said this step was taken after inputs given to him by the home department over security issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)